f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-k8s/automation-workflow.rst

 **STEP 6:** You can login to AWS console, copy the load balancer DNS and send request with XC LB as a Host header which should provide the application response as shown below

 .. image:: /workflow-guides/waf/f5-xc-waf-on-k8s/assets/postman.JPG

+**STEP 6:** If you want to destroy the entire setup, checkout a new branch from `deploy-waf-k8s` branch with name `destroy-waf-k8s` which will trigger destroy work-flow to remove all resources